 - The contractor was registered with the Office of Consumer Affairs and Business Regulation at the time of the contract.

 - The contractor - not the homeowner - secured the building permit (with some exceptions).

-- The contract was for work on a pre-existing 1-4 family residence in Massachusetts that is the owner's primary residence.
+- The contract was for work on a pre-existing 1-4 family, owner-occupied residence in Massachusetts.

 - A court judgment or arbitration award in the homeowner's favor has been issued, and all "reasonable efforts to collect" the judgment or award have been exhausted.